mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-02 -- Rep. Robin L. Kelly (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-02)
 ### Committees
-Robin L. Kelly is the #26 Republican on the House Committee on Energy and Commerce
+Robin L. Kelly is the #26 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```